RedisLabs/redislabs-docs/content/kubernetes/re-clusters/create-aa-database.md

 1. Make sure you have DNS aliases for each database that resolve your API hostname `<api-hostname>`,`<ingress-suffix>`, `<replication-hostname>` to the IP address of the ingress controller’s LoadBalancer.
 To avoid entering multiple DNS records, you can use a wildcard in your alias (such as `*.ijk.redisdemo.com`).

+#### If using Istio Gateway and VirtualService

+No changes are required to the REC spec if you are using [Istio]({{<relref "/kubernetes/re-databases/ingress_routing_with_istio.md">}}) in place of an ingress controller.
+The `activeActive` section added above creates ingress resources.
+The two custom resources used to configure Istio (Gateway and VirtualService) replace the need for ingress resources.

+{{<warning>}}
+These custom resources are not controlled by the operator and will need to be configured and maintained manually.
+{{</warning>}}

+For each cluster, verify the VirtualService resource has two `- match:` blocks in the `tls` section.
+The hostname under `sniHosts:` should match your `<replication-hostname>`.

 ### Using OpenShift routes

 1. Make sure your Redis Enterprise cluster (REC) has a different name (`<rec-name.namespace>`) than any other participating clusters.
 If not, you'll need to manually rename the REC or move it to a different namespace.